 This can vary.
 Gunite pools typically take longer to build because they’re generally built by subcontractors who specialize in each aspect of the building, so this scheduling might result in a 6-8 week long installation.
-Vinyl-linered pools on the other hand commonly take around 4 weeks because the same crew does most of the work.
+Vinyl-liner pools on the other hand commonly take around four weeks because the same crew does most of the work.

 With gunite, you have a lot of options.
 Since gunite is essentially a sprayed concrete, it can work with any size and shape of pool.
 This gives you the ability to make your pool completely unique to you and your yard.
 Gunite also offers a range of interior finishes.
 Choose from any color plaster, rocks, tiles, etc. You can choose these with vinyl as well, but you’ll instead get a rock and tile photos printed on the vinyl instead of the real thing.
 Vinyl can now also come in a variety of shapes and sizes, though it does take some precision to make it fit right.